Twiggy: 2000–2009

 In 2001, Twiggy co-hosted the British magazine programme This Morning.
 In 2003, she released another album, Midnight Blue.
 Seventeen of the CD's 20 tracks had previously unreleased material from 1982 to 1990, including a duet with Leo Sayer, "Save the Last Dance for Me", and a cover of the Rolling Stones' "Ruby Tuesday".
 Two of the tracks ("Feel Emotion" and "Diamond") had been issued as singles in the mid-1980s.
-In 2005, she joined the cast of the television show America's Next Top Model for Cycles 5–9 as one of four judges, and a year later, she appeared on the cover of the "Icons" issue of Swindle magazine.
-She also returned to modelling, fronting a major television, press, and billboard campaign for Marks & Spencer, the British department-store chain.
-Her involvement in the advertising campaign has been credited for Marks and Spencer's successful revival.

 In 2006, she portrayed herself as a 19-year-old in the radio play Elevenses with Twiggy, for BBC Radio 4's The Afternoon Play series.
-She did not return to America's Next Top Model in its tenth season due to scheduling conflicts.
-Her replacement was model Paulina Porizkova.
-Also in 2007, Sepia Records released a previously shelved album, Heaven in My Eyes ["Discotheque"], that Twiggy recorded in 1979, produced by Donna Summer and Juergen Koppers.
-She appeared in Marks & Spencer's 2008 Christmas ad campaign alongside Myleene Klass, Lily Cole, and others.
+In 2007, Sepia Records released a previously shelved album, Heaven in My Eyes ["Discotheque"], that Twiggy recorded in 1979, produced by Donna Summer and Juergen Koppers.